airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 By default, Airbyte uses batches of `INSERT` commands to add data to a temporary table before copying it over to the final table in Snowflake.
 This is too slow for larger/multi-GB replications.
 For those larger replications we recommend configuring using cloud storage to allow batch writes and loading.

+### Internal Staging

+Internal named stages are storage location objects within a Snowflake database/schema.
+Because they are database objects, the same security permissions apply as with any other database objects.
+No need to provide additional properties for internal staging

 ### AWS S3

 For AWS S3, you will need to create a bucket and provide credentials to access the bucket.
 We recommend creating a bucket that is only used for Airbyte to stage data to Snowflake.
 Airbyte needs read/write access to interact with this bucket.